 Technical Oversight Committee

-The TOC is managed by a Chair, a Secretary and the 6 Vice-Presidents of the Regions.
+The TOC is managed by a Chair and composed by the 6 Vice-Presidents of the Regions.
 Each Vice-President follows the activities of the TCs from his/her region.

 TC MANAGEMENT AND MEMBERSHIP